-- 2. Design, Develop and Implement a Program in C for the following operations on Strings - a.
-Read a main String (STR), a Pattern String (PAT) and a Replace String (REP) - b.
-Perform Pattern Matching Operation: Find and Replace all occurrences of PAT in STR with REP if PAT exists in STR.
-Report suitable messages in case PAT does not exist in STR.
+- Design, Develop and Implement a Program in C for the following operations on Strings 2. - Read a main String (STR), a Pattern String (PAT) and a Replace String (REP) a.
+Perform Pattern Matching Operation: Find and Replace all occurrences of PAT in STR b. with REP if PAT exists in STR.
+Report suitable messages in case PAT does not exist in

+STR.
 Support the program with functions for each of the above operations.
+Don't use

-Don't use Built-in functions. - 3.
-Design, Develop and Implement a menu driven Program in C for the following operations on STACK of Integers (Array Implementation of Stack with maximum size MAX) - a.
-Push an Element on to Stack - b.
-Pop an Element from Stack - c.
-Demonstrate how Stack can be used to check Palindrome - d.
-Demonstrate Overflow and Underflow situations on Stack - e.
-Display the status of Stack - f.
-Exit
+- 3. Design, Develop and Implement a menu driven Program in C for the following operations on STACK of Integers (Array Implementation of Stack with maximum size MAX)

+- a.
+Push an Element on to Stack

+- Pop an Element from Stack b.